 - Maidin Gaeilge: The funding will be available for schools to host an Irish morning where students can experience all kinds of activities that encourage the use of the language.
 This initiative allows the students to engage with Gaeilge Statements 1 and 4.
-Schools could have a shopping simulation of a village street/shopping centre with a bakery, a shop, a restaurant etc. In preparation for the morning a cross-curricular project could be organised involving a number of subjects such as-Art, Home Economics, Maths, Geography, History and, of course, Gaeilge. - Gaeltacht: The funding can be used to enable JCSP students to visit a Gaeltacht region. - Bog Earraí: Relevant software/ educational materials could be purchased by the Irish department for use with JCSP students. - Céilí: Host a ceili with a snack shop "as Gaeilge" and other activities using the medium of Irish.
-This initiative allows the students to engage with Gaeilge Statements 11 and 4. - Seanachaí: Bilingual storytelling with an outside storyteller/seanachaí who will introduce the art of storytelling and engage with the students to develop their own stories. - Bodhrán/Traditional Instrument: This initiative brings together Gaeilge and Irish Cultural Studies.
-The aim of the initiative is to introduce JCSP students to the bodhran/traditional instrument and to playing along to Irish music.
-Schools can buy a number of bodhrans/instruments and arrange for group lessons locally.
+Schools could have a shopping simulation of a village street/shopping centre with a bakery, a shop, a restaurant etc. In preparation for the morning, a cross-curricular project could be organised involving a number of subjects such as Art, Home Economics, Maths, Geography, History and, of course, Gaeilge. - An Ghaeltacht: The funding can be used to enable JCSP students to visit a Gaeltacht region. - Bog Earraí: Relevant software/educational materials could be purchased by the Irish department for use with JCSP students. - Céilí: Host a céilí with a snack shop "as Gaeilge" and other activities using the medium of Irish.
+This initiative allows the students to engage with Gaeilge Statements 1 and 4. - Seanachaí: Bilingual storytelling with an outside storyteller/seanachaí who will introduce the art of storytelling and engage with the students to develop their own stories.

+- Bodhrán/Traditional Instrument: This initiative brings together Gaeilge and Irish Cultural Studies.
+The aim of the initiative is to introduce JCSP students to the bodhrán/traditional instrument and to playing along to Irish music.
+Schools can buy a number of bodhráns/ instruments and arrange for group lessons locally.
 Your local branch of Comhaltas Ceoltóirí can supply the names of local teachers.
-Bodhráns are available from music shops around the country.

-Gaeilge Camera Initiative: This initiative will provide schools with an opportunity to purchase a digital camera.
+Bodhráns are available from music shops around the country. - Gaeilge Camera Initiative: This initiative will provide schools with an opportunity to purchase a digital camera.
 With this initiative, schools can use the students' photographs to generate interest in project work in Gaeilge.
-It is anticipated that schools will exhibit the students' completed work at Make a Book 2010.